-In the subscription period after SAP has not been met, students will be sent notification to inform them that they are not meeting SAP and on financial aid Suspension.
-The notification will include SAP requirements, steps necessary to meet SAP in the upcoming subscription period.
+In the first payment period (semester) after SAP has not been met, students will be sent a notification to inform them that they are not meeting SAP for purposes of financial aid.
+The notice will include SAP requirements, steps necessary to meet SAP in the upcoming payment period (semester), and the consequences for failing to meet SAP at the end of the warning period.